Features — AI Gateway for Amazon Bedrock¶

 Latest DeepSeek V3 models with automatic reasoning content surfacing. -

-Moonshot Kimi K2
+Moonshot Kimi

-Kimi K2 with optional thinking mode. -
+Kimi with optional thinking mode. -

 Mistral AI